banjocat/posts-angular-demo/README.md

 # Learning angular
-This is my adventure in learning angular.
+This is my adventure in learning angular and mongodb

 The actually app is deployed on heroku at http://jacks-angular-demo.herokuapp.com/